Atheroma: Treatment

+When a plaque is dangerous enough, it may warrant physical intervention such as percutaneous coronary intervention, coronary artery bypass graft, or carotid endarterectomy.
+Of these, endarterectomy involves cutting open the affected artery to remove the plaque.

 History of research

 In developed countries, with improved public health, infection control and increasing life spans, atheroma processes have become an increasingly important problem and burden for society.

 Atheromata continue to be the primary underlying basis for disability and death, despite a trend for gradual improvement since the early 1960s (adjusted for patient age).
 Thus, increasing efforts towards better understanding, treating and preventing the problem are continuing to evolve.

 According to United States data, 2004, for about 65% of men and 47% of women, the first symptom of cardiovascular disease is myocardial infarction (heart attack) or sudden death (death within one hour of symptom onset).

 A significant proportion of artery flow-disrupting events occur at locations with less than 50% lumenal narrowing.
 Cardiac stress testing, traditionally the most commonly performed non-invasive testing method for blood flow limitations, generally only detects lumen narrowing greater than about 75%, although some physicians advocate nuclear stress tests that can sometimes detect as little as 50%.

 The sudden nature of the complications of pre-existing atheroma, vulnerable plaque (non-occlusive or soft plaque), have led, since the 1950s, to the development of intensive care units and complex medical and surgical interventions.
 Angiography and later cardiac stress testing was begun to either visualize or indirectly detect stenosis.
 Next came bypass surgery, to plumb transplanted veins, sometimes arteries, around the stenoses and more recently angioplasty, now including stents, most recently drug coated stents, to stretch the stenoses more open.

 Yet despite these medical advances, with success in reducing the symptoms of angina and reduced blood flow, atheroma rupture events remain the major problem and still sometimes result in sudden disability and death despite even the most rapid, massive and skilled medical and surgical intervention available anywhere today.
 According to some clinical trials, bypass surgery and angioplasty procedures have had at best a minimal effect, if any, on improving overall survival.
 Typically mortality of bypass operations is between 1 and 4%, of angioplasty between 1 and 1.5%.

 Additionally, these vascular interventions are often done only after an individual is symptomatic, often already partially disabled, as a result of the disease.
 It is also clear that both angioplasty and bypass interventions do not prevent future heart attack.

 The older methods for understanding atheroma, dating to before World War II, relied on autopsy data.
 Autopsy data has long shown initiation of fatty streaks in later childhood with slow asymptomatic progression over decades.